mub3en/mub3en/README.md

 <p align="center">
     <i>
-      I have been working in IT since 2016 in various roles.
-I started my career as Technical Deployment Specialist. <br> Couple of years after working I finally changed my career to be DataBase Administrator. <br>
+    I have been working in the field of IT since 2016, assuming various roles and responsibilities.
+I began my career as a Technical Deployment Specialist and later transitioned into the role of a Database Administrator.<br>
     </i><br>
     <a href="https://www.linkedin.com/in/hafizalimubeen">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">